lweislo/API-Homework/README.md

 # Unit 6 | Assignment - What's the Weather Like?

+See the web application version of this assignment -> https://lweislo.github.io/API-Homework/

 ## Background

 This assignment asked to use various Python libraries, Matplotlib and Pandas to determine how weather changes with latitude, eg. does it really get warmer the closer one gets to the equator?